linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 Suppose you buy a unit of the index that costs  $S$  and fund the position by borrowing at the risk-free rate.
 You will pay  $rS$  on the borrowed amount, but the dividend yield will provide offsetting income of  $\delta S$ .
 You will have to pay the difference,  $(r - \delta)S$ , on an ongoing basis.
 This difference is the net cash flow if you carry a long position in the asset; hence, it is called the "cost of carry."

 Now suppose you were to short the index and invest the proceeds at the risk-free rate.
 You would receive  $S$  for shorting the asset and earn  $rS$  on the invested proceeds, but you would have to pay  $\delta S$  to the index lender.
 We will call  $\delta$  the lease rate of the index; it is what you would have to pay to a lender of the asset.
 The lease rate of an asset is the annualized cash payment that the borrower must make to the lender.
-For a non-dividend-paying stock, the lease rate is zero, while for a dividend-paying stock, the lease rate is the dividend.[10]
+For a non-dividend-paying stock, the lease rate is zero, while for a dividend-paying stock, the lease rate is the dividend.

 Here is an interpretation of the forward pricing formula: